-All of my cymbidiums are grown outdoors.
+All of our cymbidiums are grown outdoors.
 They are under 55% shade cloth with direct sunlight all day.

-All of my cymbidiums are watered by hand to ensure proper leeching.
+We water by hand to ensure proper leeching.
 This helps wash accumulated salt out of the pots preventing leaf tip burn.
-I use Reverse Osmosis water supplemented with a low dose of fertilizer for all of my plants that require low salinity, mainly my devonianums and devonianum hybrids.
+We use Reverse Osmosis water supplemented with a low dose of fertilizer for all plants that require low salinity, mainly devonianum and devonianum hybrids.

-All of my cymbidiums (except for the devonianums) are fertilized with Nutricote 13-13-13 (9 month slow release applied once yearly – February) and supplemented with liquid fertilizer Grow More (30-10-10) during the growing season (February thru August).
-I also top dress the plants with dolomite lime and gypsum which helps control the ph of the mix.
-The devonianums are fertilized with a 1/10 dose of Grow More 30-10-10 during the non-winter months only.
+All of our cymbidiums (except for the devonianum) are fertilized with Nutricote 13-13-13 (9 month slow release applied once yearly – February) and supplemented with liquid fertilizer Grow More (30-10-10) during the growing season (February thru August).
+We also top dress the plants with dolomite lime and gypsum which helps control the ph of the mix.
+Devonianum are fertilized with a 1/10 dose of Grow More 30-10-10 during the non-winter months only.

 Coconut Husk Based Mix for Cymbidium Orchids

 Seedlings just out of flask are planted in 4 inch community pots (10 plants per pot) with the same mix as above.
-In the past I have tried cell trays with different medias, and all tend to dry out to quickly in my growing conditions.
-The community pots provide a much more successful option for me, with a much larger success rate in a shorter period of time.
+In the past we have tried cell trays with different media, and all tend to dry out to quickly in our growing conditions.
+The community pots provide a much more successful option, with a much larger success rate in a shorter period of time.